joaolscosta/taskmaster/README.md

 # TaskMaster

 TaskMaster is a web application for managing your to-do list.
-It allows users to add tasks and remove them from the list.
+It allows users to add, remove and list tasks.

 ## Files Included